Basilar skull fracture; Depressed skull fracture; Linear skull fracture

 Not all head injuries can be prevented.
 The following simple steps can help keep you and your child safe:

-Ling GSF.
+Bazarian JJ, Ling GSF.
 Traumatic brain injury and spinal cord injury.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 399.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 371.

 Papa L, Goldberg SA.
 Head trauma.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 34.